 I highly recommend downloading my family camping checklist.
 You can write all over it, add things, and cross things off as you need.
 As a mom going in a million directions I know I need something written down clearly defining the next step.
 Truly, I’ve learned because I’ve had too many experiences where I’ve said oh, I’ll remember that!
 And then, of course, I don’t, and it gets left in the storage area in the basement.

-Download this amazing family camping checklist today!
+Sign up for Explorer Momma’s newsletter and as a bonus download this amazing family camping checklist today!

 Family Camping Food

 Food!
 There are so many fun camping recipes on Pinterest I encourage you to find a few new ones to please the family.
 As a kid, I still remember how much fun it was to wrap my packet of food up in foil and throw it in the fire to cook.
 How in the world did the adults let me do that?!
-As a strict rule follower it was a great release and rebellion for me without really rebelling.
+As a strict rule follower, it was a great release and rebellion for me without really rebelling.
 Of course, there’s always a traditional s’more to be had as well!

 If you are wanting to cook with a campfire or just sit around one, always check for fire restrictions or bans at your campsite before you go!